HelmchenLabSoftware/Cascade/README.md

 > By default, the ground truth is smoothed symmetrically in time.
 This means, also the predicted spike probabilities are symetrically distributed in time around the true time point.
 In some cases, this can be a problem because this predicts non-zero neuronal spiking probability before the calcium event had even started.
 Especially when you want to analyze stimulus-triggered activity patterns, this is an important issue and a common problem for all deconvolution algorithms.
 >
-> However, if the ground truth is smoothed not with a symmetric Gaussian but with a smooth causal kernel, this limitation can be circumvented (discussed in detail in Fig. SXX in the preprint), and spiking activity is almost exclusively assigned to time points after the calcium event started.
+> However, if the ground truth is smoothed not with a symmetric Gaussian but with a smooth causal kernel, this limitation can be circumvented (discussed in detail in Fig. S18 in the preprint), and spiking activity is almost exclusively assigned to time points after the calcium event started.
 It must be noted that this reliable causal re-assignment of activity works well for high-quality datasets, but in case of higher noise levels, any deconvolution algorithm will assign activity to non-causal time points.
 Good to keep in mind when you interpret your results!

 #### None of the models is good for me.
 What can I do?

 > First of all, is this really true?
 For example, if you have recorded at 30.5 Hz, you can also use a model trained at 30 Hz imaging rates.
 A deviation by less than 5\% of the imaging rate is totally okay in our experience!
 >
 > If however you want to use an entirely different model, for example a model trained at a sampling rate of 2 Hz, or a model only trained with a specific ground truth dataset, you have two options.
 1) You go to the [Github page](https://github.com/HelmchenLabSoftware/Cascade) and follow the instructions on how to train you own model.
 This can be done even without GPU-support, but it will take some time (on the other hand, you only have to do this once).
-2) You contact us via [e-Mail](p.t.r.rupprecht+cascade@gmail.com) and tell us what kind of model you would like to have.
+2) You contact us via [e-Mail](mailto:p.t.r.rupprecht+cascade@gmail.com) and tell us what kind of model you would like to have.
 We will train it for you and upload it to our repository.
 Not only you, but everybody will then be able to use it further on.